tomisin05/inventory-management/README.md

-# EcoFlow: A Debate Flow Management System

-EcoFlow is a comprehensive web application designed to streamline the management of debate flows.
-It provides a user-friendly interface for uploading, organizing, and analyzing debate flows, enhancing the experience for debaters, coaches, and judges alike.

-This React-based application integrates with Firebase for backend services, offering robust user authentication, real-time database operations, and secure file storage.
-The system allows users to upload debate flows, categorize them by tournaments and rounds, and apply various filters for easy retrieval.

-Key features include:
-- User authentication and personalized dashboards
-- Flow upload with metadata tagging
-- Advanced filtering and search capabilities
-- Tournament management and flow organization
-- Leaderboard to track community impact
-- Responsive design for seamless use across devices

-EcoFlow aims to revolutionize how debate flows are managed, making it easier for the debate community to store, access, and analyze their performance data.
+# StockSmart AI: AI-Powered Inventory Management and Recipe Generation

+StockSmart AI is a React-based web application that combines intelligent inventory management with AI-driven recipe generation.
+It helps users track their food inventory and create recipes based on available ingredients.

+This application leverages Firebase for backend services and Google's Generative AI for recipe creation.
+It offers a user-friendly interface for managing inventory items, generating recipes, and maintaining a collection of saved recipes.

 ## Repository Structure

+The project follows a standard React application structure with additional directories for Firebase configuration and custom components:

 ```
 .
 ├── src/
 │   ├── components/
-│   │   ├── EditFlowModal.jsx
-│   │   ├── FilterBar.jsx
-│   │   ├── FlowCard.jsx
-│   │   ├── FlowUpload.jsx
-│   │   ├── Layout.jsx
-│   │   ├── Navbar.jsx
-│   │   └── Tournaments.jsx
 │   ├── contexts/
-│   │   └── AuthContext.jsx
 │   ├── lib/
-│   │   └── firebase/
-│   │       ├── config.js
-│   │       ├── db-operations.js
-│   │       ├── flows.js
-│   │       ├── storage-utils.js
-│   │       ├── tournaments.js
+│   │   ├── firebase/
-│   │       ├── users.js
+│   │   ├── gemini/
-│   │       └── validation.js
+│   │   └── services/
 │   ├── pages/
-│   │   ├── Dashboard.jsx
-│   │   ├── Home.jsx
-│   │   └── Leaderboard.jsx
-│   ├── App.css
 │   ├── App.jsx
-│   ├── index.css
 │   └── main.jsx
+├── .env
 ├── eslint.config.js
-├── firebase.json
-├── firestore.indexes.json
 ├── index.html
 ├── package.json
 ├── postcss.config.js